melsman/mlkit/README.md

 ## MLKit

-The [MLKit](http://elsman.com/mlkit) is a compiler toolkit for the Standard ML language, including **The MLKit with Regions**, a native backend for the x86 architecture, based on region inference, and **SMLtoJs**, a JavaScript backend targeting web browsers.
+The [MLKit](http://elsman.com/mlkit) is a compiler toolkit for the Standard ML language, including **The MLKit with Regions**, which features a native backend for the x64 architecture, based on region inference, and **SMLtoJs**, which features a JavaScript backend targeting web browsers.
 The two compilers share the same frontend and compilation management scheme.

-The MLKit covers all of Standard ML, as defined in the 1997 edition of the Definition of Standard ML and supports most of the [Standard ML Basis Library](http://elsman.com/mlkit/basis.html).
+The MLKit covers all of Standard ML, as defined in the 1997 edition of [The Definition of Standard ML](https://mitpress.mit.edu/books/definition-standard-ml-revised-edition) and supports most of the [Standard ML
+Basis Library](http://elsman.com/mlkit/basis.html).

 ## Test Statistics and Benchmarking